 How to Create a Work Breakdown Structure?
 The concept, Work Breakdown Structure is widely used by professionals to represent the project’s scope and deliverables in a hierarchical way.
 Typically, creating a WBS is one of the first steps in project planning and scheduling.
-Sometimes this concept may be confusing for beginners and candidates who are planning to build up a career as a project manager.
-This article discusses the concept and analyzes a Work Breakdown Structure example.
+Sometimes this concept may be confusing for beginners and candidates who are new to project planning and management.
+This discusses the Work Breakdown Structure Dictionary clarifies the concept and analyzes a Work Breakdown Structure Example for construction.

 Basically, the Work Breakdown Structure is a subdivision of the project’s scope of work as a hierarchical structure.
 This concept falls within the Project Scope Management.
 Major project deliverables are represented at the upper levels and detailed project management processes are represented at the lower levels of WBS.

 What is the Work Breakdown Structure ?

 The Work Breakdown Structure is a tool used for project management which divides the project into manageable and minor components.
-The project deliveables are divided into smaller work packages as hierarchical groups.
+The project deliverables are divided into smaller work packages as hierarchical groups.

 - You can estimate the project’s cost by estimating the costs of each work packages.